cloudmesh-community/sp20-516-224/chapter/ai-salesforce.md

                                                 dataset.
     statusMsg           string                  Status of the dataset creation and data upload.
 Valid values are:

-                                                FAILED: <message>—Data upload has
+                                                    * FAILED: <message>—Data upload
-                                                failed.
+                                                      has failed.
+                                                    * SUCCEEDED: Data upload is
+                                                      complete.
-                                                SUCCEEDED—Data upload is complete.
+                                                    * UPLOADING: Data upload is
-                                                UPLOADING—Data upload is in progress.
+                                                      in progress.
     totalExamples       int                     Total number of examples in the dataset.
     type                string                  Type of dataset data.
-Valid values are: text-intent
+Valid values are:
+                                                    * text-intent
-                                                    text-sentiment
+                                                    * text-sentiment
     updatedAt           date                    Date and time that the dataset was last updated.